Sciss/Desktop/README.md

 Desktop is an application framework for Scala on the desktop, including support for Swing.
 It is (C)opyright 2013&ndash;2020 by Hanns Holger Rutz.
 All rights reserved.
-Desktop is released under the [GNU Lesser General Public License](https://git.iem.at/sciss/Desktop/raw/master/LICENSE) v2.1+ and comes with absolutely no warranties.
-To contact the author, send an email to `contact at sciss.de`
+Desktop is released under the [GNU Lesser General Public License](https://git.iem.at/sciss/Desktop/raw/main/LICENSE) v2.1+ and comes with absolutely no warranties.
+To contact the author, send an e-mail to `contact at sciss.de`

 Please consider supporting this project through Liberapay (see badge above) – thank you!